 Columbia Fireflies Game Notes vs Kannapolis

-The Fireflies continue their series with the Kannapolis Cannon Ballers tonight at Segra Park at 7:05 pm.
-RHP Luinder Avila (2-3, 3.63 ERA) gets the ball for the Fireflies and Kannapolis counters with southpaw Brooks Gosswein (0-0, 1.13 ERA).
+The Fireflies continue their series with the Kannapolis Cannon Ballers at Segra Park tonight at 4:35 pm.
+Tonight will feature a doubleheader with RHP Tyson Guerrero (0-1, 7.20 ERA) starting game one and RHP Wander Arias (0-2, 7.94 ERA) getting the ball for game two for Columbia.
+Kannapolis will toss LHP Brooks Gosswein (0-0, 1.13 ERA) in game one and RHP Andrew Dalquist (2-9, 5.31 ERA) in game two.

-Tonight is Halfway to St. Pats Day at Segra Park.
-Fans will enjoy all the specials of a Budweiser Thirsty Thursday, like half-priced fountain sodas and draft beer and $2 pints of Bud Light at the Budweiser Bow Tie Bar, but we will also have Green Beer available at the Budweiser Bow Tie Bar.
-Tickets are available at FirefliesTickets.com.
+Tonight is Grateful Dead Night at Segra Park.
+We'll celebrate with a Grateful Dead t-shirt giveaway for the first 1,000 fans through the gates and a rose game-worn jersey auction that will be live throughout the doubleheader.
+Finally, there will be a tribute band playing on the concourse between games of the doubleheader.
+Tickets for the event are still available at FirefliesTickets.com.

 ---